Clinkle

-Clinkle was a mobile payments company founded by Lucas Duplan in 2012.
-The company shut down in 2016.
+Clinkle was an American startup founded in 2011, which sought to facilitate mobile payments with ultrasonic signals emitted by smartphones.
+The company's $25 million seed round in June 2013 was the largest in Silicon Valley history.
+Clinkle abandoned its ultrasonic technology due to insurmountable technical challenges and pivoted to launching a prepaid debit card service in 2014.
+The company ultimately failed to deliver a viable product and shut down in 2016.

 History

 Clinkle was founded in 2011 by Lucas Duplan, then a computer science student at Stanford University.
 Duplan had decided to work on mobile payments during a study abroad program in London after his freshman year.
 Upon returning to Stanford, Duplan received guidance from Mehran Sahami, a professor who taught the university's introductory programming methodology class.
-Clinkle rented a house in Palo Alto, California using money from Duplan's parents and a summer program through Highland Capital Partners.
+Clinkle rented a house in Palo Alto, California, using money from Duplan's parents and a summer program through Highland Capital Partners.
 With approximately a dozen students building the app, it ran a beta test at Stanford in which testers could send payments to each other.

 Through VMware co-founder Diane Greene, Duplan met Accel partner Jim Breyer, who became interested in the company after discussing it with Stanford professors and graduate students.
 Breyer became an investor following his first meeting and product demonstration with Duplan and participated in a round of funding for the company.
 By June 2013, Clinkle had raised $25 million from a broad range of investors, including Greene, Andreessen Horowitz, Intel Capital, Intuit, Peter Thiel, Owen Van Natta, and Salesforce CEO Marc Benioff.
 The funding amounted to the largest seed round in Silicon Valley.
 Shortly after, Duplan moved the 50-person company from Mountain View to San Francisco.

-By the end of 2013, they had raised $25 million.

 In October 2013, former Netflix chief financial officer Barry McCarthy became Clinkle's chief operating officer, and two more former Netflix executives later joined as vice presidents.
 In December 2013, the company laid off a quarter of its employees.
 McCarthy left Clinkle in March 2014, after less than 5 months at the company.
 The product launched to college students on September 24, 2014.

 In November 2014 Lucas Duplan was listed on Forbes 30 Under 30, a pick the publication regretted nine years later, placing Duplan on its Hall of Shame, featuring ten picks it wished it could take back.

 In 2015, seven core employees quit and the remaining team was believed to be mostly consultants providing support and no more than 12, down from 70 several years ago.
 Forbes reported in January 2016 that investors were losing patience with the lack of any market product and were requesting a return of funds.

 In January 2016, a photo was leaked of CEO Duplan and Richard Branson burning wads of fake $100 bills to celebrate the announcement that Branson had invested in the company and would become an advisor to Duplan.
 Forbes reported that the purpose of the stunt was to celebrate the idea of paper money becoming "obsolete".

 As of May 2016, the company had shut down.